-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Structure of a Polynucleotide Chain”.
+This set of Class 12 Biology Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Structure of a Polynucleotide Chain”.

 1. Thymine is present in the place of Uracil in DNA.